DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle/README.md

 composer archive create --sourceType dir --sourceName .

-The first time you deploy your business network, you need to do this command: composer network deploy -a vehicle-lifecycle@1.0.0.bna -p hlfv1 -i admin -s adminpw
+The first time you deploy your business network, you need to do this command: composer network deploy -a vehicle-lifecycle@1.0.0.bna -p hlfv1 -i PeerAdmin -s adminpw

 If you want to update the business network with a new version, you need to use: composer network update -a vehicle-lifecycle@1.0.0.bna -p hlfv1 -i admin -s adminpw